zyroslavender/fca-unofficial/README.md

 See the [full changelog](/CHANGELOG.md) for release details.

 ## Install
-If you just want to use facebook-chat-api, you should use this command:
+If you just want to use fca-unofficial, you should use this command:
 ```bash
 npm install fca-unofficial
 ```
-It will download facebook-chat-api from NPM repositories
+It will download fca-unofficial from NPM repositories

 ### Bleeding edge
 If you want to use bleeding edge (directly from github) to test new features or submit bug report, this is the command for you: